Janatha Vimukthi Peramuna: Third lecture (1994–present)

-Somawansa Amarasinghe, who subsequently became the leader, modified the JVP from the roots re-socialised with other democratic groups.
-It refused to be affiliated nationally, but later joined some left-right alliances such as the United National Front.
+Somawansa Amarasinghe, who subsequently became the leader, modified the JVP from the roots by abandoning Sinhalese Buddhist Nationalism for a pragmatic socialist line, while officially remaining a Marxist-Leninist party.
+The party also reconciled with other democratic groups but refused to be affiliated nationally, but later joined some left-right alliances such as the United National Front.
 The organisation believes in democracy-based political lines rather than insurrectionist lines it appreciated since its conception.
-The JVP formed the National People's Power in 2015, which consists of various leftist groups that follow various leftist ideologies such as agrarian socialism, democratic socialism and revolutionary socialism.
-The current ideology of the group is democracy and anti-imperialism.
+The JVP formed the National People's Power in 2015, which consists of various leftist groups.